Margokomilfo-dev/Margokomilfo-dev/README.md

 Hi there 👋 I'm Belarusian girl 🙋 from Poland

-My name is Rita (Margo) and I very glad to see you here!
+My name is Margo and I very glad to see you here!

 ---